Why Is Hold Music So Bad?

 Most people despise hold music because It’s often played on a low-quality speaker, which makes it sound fuzzy and distorted, the melodies are usually very cheesy and unappealing, also, most people find it annoying to be put on hold for long periods anyhow.

-Unfortunately, businesses play copyrighted music licensed by commercial music companies, which means that they have to pay for the rights to play this music, and it can be expensive.
-That is why they often choose short and repetitive melodies that don’t require high licensing fees.
+Unfortunately, businesses often play copyrighted music from commercial music companies, requiring them to pay for the rights, which can be expensive.
+They usually opt for short, repetitive melodies that don’t need high licensing fees.

 Hold music is often outdated and unappealing

-Whatever the reason, it’s clear that most people don’t enjoy listening to hold music.
-Fortunately, there are a few ways to avoid it.
-If you are calling from a cell phone, you can put it on silent or turn it off.
-If you are dialing from a landline, you can ask the person on the other end to mute you rather than put you on hold.
+Most people don’t enjoy listening to hold music.
+Luckily, there are ways to avoid it.
+If you’re calling from a cell phone, put it on silent or turn it off.
+Dialing from a landline?
+Ask the person on the other end to mute you instead of putting you on hold.

 It can be extremely frustrating to wait on hold for long periods of time